-- The Head teacher/Chair of Governors may still consider contacting the LADO for further guidance if required. - The Head teacher/Chair of Governors will consider what action needs to be taken to address the low level concern/s, which may include additional staff training, mentoring and/or a verbal or written warning.
+- The Head teacher may still consider contacting the LADO for further guidance if required. - The Head teacher will consider what action needs to be taken to address the lowlevel concern/s, which may include additional staff training, mentoring and/or a verbal or written warning.
 Advice may be sought from the school's HR provider here. - It is important that all low-level concerns are recorded, to identify whether a pattern of worrying behaviour is emerging.
 This chronology of concerns may trigger a referral into the LADO where a pattern emerges.